pnp/modernization/Tools/SharePoint.Modernization/Modernization Scanner release notes.md

 See https://aka.ms/sppnp-modernizationscanner

-## [Unreleased]
+## [Version 2.6]

 ### Added

+- Blog site/page scanning: provides you the needed information on blog usage in your environment
 - Option to run scanner with Sites.Read.All permission when using Azure AD App-Only.
 Note that this implies that the SkipUserInformation will be automatically turned on and that workflow scanning is skipped.
 - Workflow report now contains an "upgradability" score based upon the mapping of workflow to Flow actions
 - Workflow report now also allows to filter on last change date of a workflow definition, this can be used to identify the recently changed workflows
 - Page report contains a column to identify "uncustomized" STS#0 home pages
 - New parameter (-q) and UI option to configure the date format to be used in the exported CSV files
-- Blog site/page scanning: provides you the needed information on blog usage in your environment

 ### Changed